paolofrance/distributed_mpc/README.md

 ## Contacts
-if you have any questions about this repository, are interested in applications, want to contribute or anything else, please contact me at paolo.franceschi@supsi.Cauchy-Schwarz
+if you have any questions about this repository, are interested in applications, want to contribute or anything else, please contact me at paolo.franceschi@supsi.ch .

 ### Acnowledgements
 This repository was developed within the [EU Horizon 2020 DrapeBot project](https://www.drapebot.eu/) context.